 Now that you know that you can create new Gadgémon records, you can move on to building a frontend so you can create and view your Gadgémon with a UI.

-Before we write frontend code, you need to make sure users can make requests to your API from the frontend!
+Before you write frontend code, you need to make sure users can make requests to your API from the frontend.

 By default, unauthenticated users are not granted access to your app's API.
-For this app, we won't worry about authentication, but we will need to grant access to the Gadgemon model's read and create actions for unauthenticated users so you can create and view your Gadgemon in the frontend.
+For this app, you won't worry about authentication, but you will need to grant access to the Gadgemon model's read and create actions for <inline-code>unauthenticated<inline-code> users so you can create and view your Gadgemon in the frontend.

 In Gadget, your Vite + React frontend is found inside the frontend folder.
 New Gadget apps have a starter template that you will edit to build your app frontend: